 Selamat datang!
 Welcome to Malaysia.
 Your adventure begins with a welcome meeting at 6 pm on Day 1.
 Please look for a note in the hotel lobby or ask reception where it will take place.
 If you can't arrange a flight that will arrive in time, you may wish to arrive a day early so you're able to attend.
 We'll be happy to book additional accommodation for you (subject to availability).
 If you're going to be late, please inform the hotel reception.
 We'll be collecting your insurance details and next of kin information at this meeting, so please ensure you have all these details to provide to your leader.
 If you arrive early, get out and get a taste for Kuala Lumpur, the cosmopolitan capital of Malaysia (affectionately known as 'KL').
 Grab a map and talk to the hotel staff about things to do.
 The markets of Chinatown, exceptional Indian food and traditional Malay arts make up a large part of the city's essence.
 Your evening is best spent at the night market sampling the many different cuisines on offer and bargain hunting at the many stalls.

-Transfer by local bus to the old port town of Melaka (approximately 2.5 hours).
+This morning walk to your shuttle bus (approximately 10 mins), and transfer to the local bus station (approximately 30 mins).
+Board a local bus to the old port town of Melaka (approximately 2.5 hours).
+On Arrival into Melaka take a minibus to your hotel in downtown Malaka (20 mins).
 A former colonial outpost, this town retains a distinctive old-world charm that makes it a delight to visit.
 Travelling by trishaw in the local style, you will take a tour of the town, cruising through the narrow, winding streets to get a taste of old Melaka and learn about the ancient spice trade the town is known for.
 Along the way you will pay a visit to Harmony Street, an aptly named strip of mosques and temples that exudes a tranquil air.
 You will also check out a mosque, a variety of Chinese Buddhist temples and a traditional Muslim house-museum.

-Embark on a full day's travel by bus.
-First you will take a minibus to Melaka Sentral, then a public bus to Temerloh (approximately 4 hours).
-From there, board another private minibus for the short journey (approximately 30–40 minutes) to the ancient rainforest of Taman Negara National Park.
+Early this morning you will embark on a full day's travel by private minibus to the ancient rainforest of Taman Negara National Park (approximately 6 hours).
 This vast natural beauty is believed to be the oldest rainforest in the world, dating back some 130 million years.
 It's home to an incredible variety of wildlife, from elephants and monkeys to exotic birds such as the elusive Malaysian rail-babbler and the easily recognisable hornbill.
 The park also boasts one of the highest diversities of trees on the planet.